betobeto/alzamon-site-versioned/_posts/2023-02-10-european-comics-scene-angouleme.md

 ### Worth going?

 How much do you like, or are curious about European (and Asian) comics?
 Enough to withstand crossing the Atlantic in the dead of winter?
 Enough to take back your rusty school French and re-learn it to read these works in their original language?
 (So I did)...
 For me, a big part of its allure in it is that there is really something for everyone and that all age groups and markets can coexist peacefully — something we still don’t see enough in our shores.
-With the exception of events like [Baltimore’s Comic Con](https://baltimorecomiccon.com/) where there is a big and strategic kids’ comics section, the vast majority of comics events skew towards adult offerings — after all, they are the ones with the money.
+With the exception of events like [Baltimore’s Comic Con](https://baltimorecomiccon.com/) where there is a big and strategic kids’ comics section, the vast majority of comics events skew towards teenage to adult offerings — the audience with money in their hands, a no-brainer.
 But in doing so we risk losing a new generation of readers that can sustain the comics market in the forthcoming decades.
 There, I see something we can learn from the Europeans — that comics, as an accessible form of art and entertainment, belong to anyone and everyone, and are ingrained in our culture in more ways than we think.
 And in any case, exposing yourself to different world views and conceptions of what sequential art is and should be can only make your appreciation and culture richer.

 <a name="01"></a>